 To Poach the Chicken

-- Slice the knob of ginger into thin slabs and cut the green onions into 2-inch (5 cm) pieces.
+- Slice 1 knob ginger into thin slabs and cut 2 green onions/scallions into 2-inch (5-cm) pieces.

-- To a pot, add the water (for poaching) and the chicken breast.
+- To a pot, add 4 cups water and ½ lb chicken breast.

 - Next, add the sliced ginger and green onions to the pot.
-Finally, add the sake and salt.
+Finally, add 2 Tbsp sake and 1 tsp Diamond Crystal kosher salt.

 - Bring the pot of water and chicken to a boil over medium heat.
 Once boiling, skim off the foam and scum.